 Businesses will be significantly reducing or eliminating employee training for the rest of 2020 and perhaps beyond.
 In industries most affected by the COVID-19 pandemic, training and development functions will be wiped out.

 For many employees, this means they will have to fend for themselves.
-However, for most younger and emerging leaders, they haven’t had any resources before, so they aren’t going to miss something they never had.
+However, most younger and emerging leaders, haven’t had any resources before, so they aren’t going to miss something they never had.
 So, they have always been on their own when it comes to developing the so-called soft skills of leadership.

-In many businesses the people who rise to the top positions with the most leadership responsibilities are the ones who seemingly are the smartest.
+In many businesses, the people who rise to the top positions with the most leadership responsibilities are the ones who seemingly are the smartest.
 But as one rises in responsibility the technical responsibilities decline as the leadership responsibilities increase.
 Most smart people find themselves ill-equipped to lead their teams and the organization because they have technically focused most of their time and energy.

 In 2018, according to Brandon Hall Group’s 2018 HCM Outlook, Leadership Development research showed that “no more than 41% of organizations believe LD programs at any leader level – from emerging and frontline all the way to the executive level – are effective.
 The outlook is clear: leadership development is poised for disruption – partially through reinvention, and partially by democratization.”

 - Stop comparing the way you developed yourself to others.
 You spent a long time connecting the dots with your back against the wall before you discovered your leadership groove.
 Your organic process may have turned out well but it’s not something that is duplicatable in today’s hyper-fast, ever-changing environment.